Pentecostal Sermons and Bible Studies by Pastor Jim Feeney, Ph.D.

 Is There Life After Death?

 Summary: The recent death of my wife of 38 years prompted me to take comfort from the Scriptures that speak of the immediate going to heaven of those who die in faith in Jesus Christ.
-There is life after death — eternal life! — for those who have received Jesus as Lord and Savior.
+There is joy-filled life after death — blissful eternal life! — for those who have received Jesus as Lord and Savior.

 Ecclesiastes 12:6-7